hideyukiinada/pos/README.md

 ```

 # Limitations
-If you enter a word that is not in the vocabulary in the Brown corpus, the prediction script maps to the Unknown word token and tries to predict.
+If you enter a word that is not in the vocabulary in the Brown corpus, the prediction script maps it to the unknown word token and tries to predict.
-The accuracy of the word is not correct.
+The accuracy of the prediction seems low based on my experience.
 For example if you change the sample sentence to:
 ```console
 Jim saw a big building in the city.
 ```